How I bounced from a globetrotting

 My TEDx talk on careers

-If you're ready for a career that fits like your favorite jeans, a plump happy salary that feels better than an unexpected tax refund and jazzed at the end of the day freedom, then...
+If you're ready for a job and professional life that fits like your favorite jeans, a lifestyle-changing salary that frees you to use your free time and energy the way you want, then...

 Take the first step